reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 ## Task 4: Test Your Logic App with New Devices

-Test your logic app by creating a new device to trigger an event notification email.
+In this task, you will test your Logic App by creating a new device to trigger an event notification email.

 1. On your Azure portal, navigate to your Iot Hub **iot-az220-training-<inject key="DeploymentID" enableCopy="false"/>** blade if it is not displaying.